29 Hard English Words and Phrases with Definitions, Examples and Tips to Remember Them

-I originally thought I’d come back home, but I wound up staying at Sarah’s house last night.
+I originally thought I would come back home, but I wound up staying at Sarah’s house last night.

 How to Learn Difficult Words in English

-When you come across a difficult English word that you want to learn, here’s what you can do:
+When you come across a difficult English word that you want to learn, here is what you can do.

-Some songs are naturally easy to remember because they’re fast-paced and easy to sing.
+Some songs are naturally easy to remember because they are fast-paced and easy to sing.
 You can take advantage of this for learning English vocabulary!

-You can use a song lyrics search engine like Lyrics.com to find songs that have a vocabulary word you’re trying to remember.
-Try reading along with the lyrics next time you listen to a song, or turn the subtitles on if you’re watching a music video.
+You can use websites like Lyrics.com to find songs that have a vocabulary word you want to learn.
+Try reading along with the lyrics next time you listen to a song, or turn the subtitles on if you are watching a music video.

-Here are a couple of difficult words that you can remember better with songs.
+Here are a couple of difficult words you can remember better with songs.

 - The word “millennial” means someone born roughly between the early 1980s and late 1990s.
 The 1975 song “Give Yourself a Try” uses this word in its lyrics (“I was 25… a Millennial that Baby Boomers like”):

 - “Oblivious” means to not be conscious or aware of someone or something.
-There’s a song that’s actually called “Oblivious,” and it uses the word repeatedly throughout the lyrics.
+There is actually a song called “Oblivious,” and it uses the word repeatedly throughout the lyrics.
 The singer talks about wishing he was oblivious to the troubles he had in a difficult relationship:

-For the following words, we’ll use Leonardo da Vinci’s famous “Mona Lisa” painting to make our vocabulary associations.
-You can of course use any image that’s meaningful to you!
+For the following words, we will use Leonardo da Vinci’s famous “Mona Lisa” painting to make our vocabulary associations.
+You can of course use any meaningful image that works for you!

 - “Sustainable” means to be capable of being maintained or to be eco-friendly.
 Think of how “Mona Lisa” has sustained her mysterious smile for centuries!
 To remember the environmental aspect of this word, fix your mind on the green background behind her.

-- “Ecstasy” is a state of elated bliss, and it’s often used to describe extreme emotion.
-In contrast, Mona Lisa has a famously subdued, flat smile.
+- “Ecstasy” is a state of elated bliss, and is often used to describe extreme emotion.
+In contrast, Mona Lisa has a famously flat smile.
 You can imagine how different she would look if she were in ecstasy—mouth open, arms waving!

 You know your everyday routine inside and out.
 There are objects you see every day, like your mirror or coffee pot.
 These are opportunities to create memorable associations for hard English words.

-You can also use this exercise with younger children who want to learn hard English words.
+You can also use this exercise with younger children who want to learn tricky English words.

-- “Supersede” means to take the place of something or someone that’s no longer useful.
-Think of the brand new electric toothbrush you have:
+- “Supersede” means to take the place of something or someone no longer useful.

 Context clues might not get you the exact meaning of the word, but they do give you a strong hint or idea (in other words, a clue!).